🏒 From First Steps to Centre Ice: What Adult Women’s Hockey in Ottawa Is Really Becoming

 If anything, it reflects what it really takes to build something like this.
 We’re learning, adjusting, and making changes as we go—and it’s not always easy.

 As more adult beginners, especially women, step onto the ice, the structure is adapting alongside them.
-It’s not static.
-It’s shaped by real experiences—what players go through from their first session onward.
+It’s not static—it’s shaped by real experiences and what players go through from their first session onward.

 For me, as a league operator, that’s been one of the biggest learning curves.
 A lot of what’s working is coming directly from the players themselves—what they need, what they struggle with, and how they progress.